open-education-hub/web-security/sql-injection/README.md

 ## SQLmap

-[SQLmap](https://sqlmap.org/) is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
+[SQLmap](https://sqlmap.org/) is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over database servers.
 It comes with a powerful detection engine, many niche features for the ultimate penetration tester and a broad range of switches lasting from database fingerprinting, over data fetching from the database, to accessing the underlying file system and executing commands on the operating system via out-of-band connections.
 You can see some of the features in this recording.
 [![asciicast](https://asciinema.org/a/434673.svg)](https://asciinema.org/a/434673)